husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ![image](/assets/img/howToStart/configuration_5.png)

 7\.
-Chose option "Connect to Wi-Fi network" (unles you alredy to WiFi) and pick up one of wirless from list.
-Type the password an click "Continue".
+Chose option "Connect to Wi-Fi network" (unless you already to Wi-Fi) and pick up one of wireless from list.
+Type the password and click "Continue".

 ![image](/assets/img/howToStart/configuration_6.png)